 - Culture, cultural differences, cultural safety and intercultural development

-- Principles of the Treaty e.g. Partnership, Protection and Participation
+- Any of the several sets of Principles of the Treaty e.g. Partnership, Protection and Participation

-- The English Version of The Treaty (which was not present on 6 February 1840)
+- The so-called English Version of The Treaty (which was not present on 6 February 1840)

 Through developing this understanding of Te Tiriti o Waitangi we can assist in the process of working toward a Treaty-based, multicultural future.

 The quote ‘He iwi kotahi tatou’, meaning ‘now we are one people’, from Captain William Hobson who signed Te Tiriti on behalf of

 the British Crown, was put in context in a speech by Dr Pita Sharples in Wellington, 17 August 2006.
 Dr Sharples explained: